Novahot-Or-Not/pcqi-project/README.md

 This project aims at classifying neutrino track and shower signatures by using Machine Learning (ML) methods (SVC: support vector classifier, RFC: random forest classifier).
 The used data has been provided by Dr. Dorothea Samtleben and originates from a simulation representing ten detector units corresponding to the detector strings of the KM3NeT project (see [KM3NeT website](https://www.km3net.org/)).
 Furthermore, it contains parameters from a fit of the data and likelihoods for track and shower start.

-## Input data
-Note : Our functions expect .h5 files as input data and our models are stored in .joblib files.

-## Pre-analysis of the data
-Looking at properties of our data without doing any ML.

 ## How to train a model
 1. In `train.py`, configure the parameters
 	1. Set `filenames` to the names of the files containing the data on which you want to train the model.\